digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/equity.rst

 - An option instrument, which describes the economic terms of the rights a shareholder receives.
   For example, this could be a European option with a strike price below the current spot price, and a maturity three weeks in the future.
-  The page on the :doc:`Option Instrument package <option-instrument>` describes how to create a physically settled European option.
+  The page on the :doc:`Option Instrument package <option>` describes how to create a physically settled European option.
 - The ``DeclareDistribution`` choice to distribute the above option instrument in the correct proportion (e.g. 3 option contracts for each 10 shares held).
 This can be done in the same way as